HUA

 A minimum of 12 credit hours must be maintained throughout the semester, and are included in the cost of the program.
 If you enroll in more than 12 credit hours, you will be charged for those hours.
 Eight semesters of Bible are required by the University for graduation.
 Students who complete two Bible courses at HUA will have one of their later semesters of the Bible requirement waived.

-HUM 2730 - World Civilization/Humanities (2-6) Jeremy Daggett: REQUIRED.
-An integration of the disciplines of art, drama, history, literature, music, philosophy, religion, and science, and their influence in shaping ideas and values in the selected area of the world.
+HUM 2730 - World Civilization/Humanities (3 or 6) Jeremy Daggett: REQUIRED.
+An integration of the disciplines of art, drama, history, literature, music, philosophy, religion and science, and their influence in shaping ideas and values in the selected area of the world.
 The course content will reflect the context in which it will be taught.
 Required of all students participating in an international program.
-May count for up to 6 hours selected from the following: ART 1010, THEA 1010, ENG 2010 or ENG 2020, HIST 2100 or HIST 2110, MUS 1010-1015, PHIL 3010, or global perspectives.
+May count for 3 or 6 hours selected from the following: ART 1010, THEA 1010, ENG 2010 or ENG 2020, HIST 2100 or HIST 2110, MUS 1010-1015, PHIL 3010, or global perspectives.
 This course may be repeated for credit up to a maximum of 12 hours, provided the course is taken at different locations.

 This course may not be taken as a repeat for a completed liberal arts course or to satisfy an additional liberal arts requirement.
 Determine how you intend to apply the credits, then enroll in the appropriate number of hours.
 (Example: Student wants credit for ENG 2010 and MUS 1010; therefore, will enroll in 6 credit hours.)
 Credit may not be increased after the semester begins.
 Prior to the semester abroad, students must apply the credits to the appropriate course(s).